lycheeyd/SC2002-Object-Orientated-Programming-Project/REAME.md

 ## Preconditions
-Before using the application, note that 3 `.csv` files are required to be in the same working directory as your `.class` files after compilation.
+Before using the application, note that 3 `.csv` files are required to be in the same working directory as your `.jar` files after compilation.
 See [Usage](#Usage) for details of compilation.

 It is recommended to not tamper with the files manually with the exception of `student.csv` and `staff.csv` to create new accounts.